Common Questions:

 Other weather matters:

-If there is lightning nearby, then we will come back into the slip and go over course material until the lightning passes and then go back out when it has passed by.
+If there is lightning nearby, we will come back into the slip, go over the course material until the lightning passes, and then go back out when it has passed.

-If the apparent wind speed is less than 20 mph with gusts in the low 20s, then we would likely go forward depending on how often the gusts happen.
-This would be decided by the captain/instructor who is on the scene.
+If the apparent wind speed is less than 20 mph, with gusts in the low 20s, we would likely go forward, depending on how often the gusts occur.
+The captain or instructor would decide this on the scene.

-Wind speed typically changes throughout the day so we might decide to work on course materials, knot tying, rules of the Road etc. until the wind slows up.
+Wind speed typically changes throughout the day, so we might decide to work on course materials, knot tying, rules of the Road, etc., until the wind slows down.

 An all-day rain is not that common.
 If it is drizzly rain, then the class would go forward.
 Much more likely, it might rain for an hour and then stop.
 Students should bring rain gear to all classes in case it rains.